Super income stream and Age Pension

 - Her super balance was $50,000 when she retired.

-- Over the past five years she withdrew around $2,700 each year to top up her Age Pension.
+- Over the past five years she withdrew on average $2,655 each year to top up her Age Pension.

-- Her annual income over the past five years (from her super and the Age Pension) has been about $26,500.
+- Her annual income over the past five years on average (from her super and the Age Pension) has been about $30,234.

 |Super balance invested after income taken||Income stream payments||Age Pension payments||Total income|

-Modelled outcomes by SuperRatings show 5 year average net benefit results taking into account historical earnings, fees and drawdown amount of 5% of the main balanced investment options of 15 Industry SuperFunds’ retirement income products during the first 5 years of retirement.
-Example assumes the average 5 year Industry SuperFund investment return of 9.49%, starting balance of $50,000, starting age of 65, home is rented, access to the full Age Pension including rent assistance, single, no other income sources available.
-Modelling as at 30 June 2016.
+Modelled outcomes by SuperRatings show 5-year average net benefit results taking into account historical earnings, fees and drawdown amount of 5% p.a. of the main balanced investment options of 11 Industry SuperFunds’ retirement income products during the first 5 years of retirement.
+Example assumes the average 5 year Industry SuperFund investment return of 6.78% p.a., starting balance of $50,000, starting age of 65, home is rented, access to the full Age Pension including rent assistance, single, no other assets or income sources available.
+Modelling as at 30 June 2022.
+Performance (Net Benefit) modelling is based on actual reported returns over the stated period.
 Capital growth will not continue throughout retirement.
 Past performance is not a reliable indicator of future performance.
+Returns may fluctuate over time and can vary significantly from year to year.
 Outcomes vary between individual funds.
 Consider a fund’s Product Disclosure Statement (PDS) and your personal financial situation, needs or objectives, which are not accounted for in this information, before making an investment decision.
-For more details about the SuperRatings modelling see the Assumptions page.
+For more details about the SuperRatings modelling see the Assumptions page da.